Board of Directors

 Susanna Beaudin, President

-Susanna Beaudin, senior research associate at PRA Inc., is a bilingual credentialed evaluated with several years of experience in program evaluation.
+Susanna Beaudin, senior research manager at PRA Inc., is a bilingual credentialed evaluated with several years of experience in program evaluation.
 She has been involved in dozens of evaluations for federal departments and agencies, as well as for organizations in the not-for-profit sectors.
-She works primarily on projects focused on public safety, justice, official languages, and the environment.
+She works primarily on projects focused on gender-based violence, GBA Plus, public safety, justice, official languages, and the environment.

 Susanna has a Master’s degree in International Affairs (specialization in conflict analysis and resolution) for Carleton University, and a Bachelor’s degree with Joint Honours in Political Science and History from McGill University.
-Susanna joined the CES-NCC Board of Directors in 2021 as the VP of Equity, Diversity, Inclusion & Sustainability.
+She is the current President of the CES-NCC Board.

 LinkedIn: https://www.linkedin.com/in/susannabeaudin/